From trainee to a fully-fledged employee

 In addition to work, Nordic culture also fills Andra’s free time.
 Last year, for example, she discovered the Icelandic musician Daði Freyr thanks to Eurovision – his music makes her want to dance and brings a smile to her face.
 Andra’s playlist also includes many songs by Fever Ray and Lykke Li.
 She also likes to read, experiment with new recipes and play boardgames in her free time.
 Andra also says she’s a big fan of stand-up comedy and often goes to open mic nights.

-When she had to stay in her home office, she and her partner started participating in the fredagsmys tradition.
+When she had to stay in her home office during COVID quarantine, she and her partner started participating in the fredagsmys tradition.
 Fredagsmys is a Swedish expression consisting of two words – fredag (Friday) and mys (cosy) – and it means the tradition of spending Friday nights with friends or family and enjoying a relaxing night.
 “Every Friday, we either cook dinner ourselves or order something really delicious and watch a good movie.
 It’s a quiet and peaceful time for oneself to forget about work and everyday worries, and just relax.
 Highly recommended!”